 The main things to consider under the EPA’s hazardous waste storage regulation 40 CFR 264.175, aka, “The Secondary Containment Regulations.”

 Your secondary containment system must be Leak Free and sturdy enough to contain the spilled liquids.

 Regular maintenance and inspection are required.

 Ensure all valves and drain plugs are in the correct position for safe operation.
 Also, make sure there is no damage to the unit.
 Any damage to the secondary containment unit could prevent the containment berm from doing what you want it to do, containing liquids if the primary container fails.
 Finally, always check for chemically compatible with whatever liquids you are storing.
 Chemical compatibility includes all the components of your secondary containment, such as fabric, drains, or other surfaces that may contact the fluids contained.

 The primary container must be suspended above the sump.
-It can’t sit in their waste, so your secondary containment unit must be designed to allow the liquid to drain into a sump area so a spill can quickly and easily be removed.
+So that it can’t sit in their waste, so your secondary containment unit must be designed to allow the liquid to drain into a sump area so a spill can quickly and easily be removed.

 The sump or containment capacity is the amount of liquid held in the containment or spill berm.
-It should equal or exceed the required federal, state, and local secondary containment capacity requirements.
+It should meet federal, state, and local secondary containment capacity requirements.